 Intensive Arabic in Rabat (Summer)

-Most of your classes will be in AMIDEAST’s building in Rabat’s Agdal district.
-Some humanities and social science classes also may be held at the Mohammed V University campus.
+All of your classes will be held in AMIDEAST’s building in Rabat’s Agdal district.
 The AMIDEAST office is located close to coffee shops, fast food restaurants, cafés and shopping.
 AMIDEAST has classrooms, a computer lab, wireless Internet, offices for program staff, a small program library, and space for students to relax.

 AMIDEAST’s full-time program staffs have extensive knowledge of the countries in which they work and provide unparalleled academic and cultural support to students during their time abroad.